leodsf/GraphIsingDynamics/README.md

 # IsingDynamicsER
-Code for discrete dynamics of an Ising spin system defined over an Erd\"os-Renyì random graph
+Code for discrete dynamics of an Ising spin system defined over an Erdos-Renyì random graph.